websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps/remote-apps-tutorials/creating-a-basic-remote-app.md

 Remote Apps use Liferay's front-end infrastructure to register external applications with the Liferay platform and render them as widgets.

 In this tutorial, you'll create a basic application using Liferay's [`create_remote_app.sh`](https://raw.githubusercontent.com/liferay/liferay-portal/master/tools/create_remote_app.sh) script.
 After the application is generated, you'll compile its code and host its `.js` and `.css` files.
-Once hosted, you'll copy each file's URLs and use them to create a Liferay Remote App.
+Once hosted, you'll copy each file's URLs and use them to create a Liferay remote app.
 Finally, you can deploy the application to Site Pages as a widget.

 ![Use the create_remote_app.sh script to create a simple React application.](./creating-a-basic-remote-app/images/01.png)